-How will CC know if there are issues in their area, will they get any metrics to act on?
+How will Change Champions know if there are issues in their area, will they get any metrics to act on?

-The ENGAGE 2.0 Team will host quarterly Change Champion All-Hands calls where Change Champions across agencies and locations can hear about ENGAGE 2.0 updates and upcoming deadlines, get guidance on how to answer questions that may be coming up frequently, and share their unique lesson’s learned, local wins, or ENGAGE 2.0 issues their supported populations may be bringing them.
+The ENGAGE 2.0 Team will host Change Champion calls every other week.
+In these bi-weekly meeting, Change Champions across agencies and locations can hear about ENGAGE 2.0 updates and upcoming deadlines, get guidance on how to answer questions that may be coming up frequently, and share their unique lesson’s learned, local wins, or ENGAGE 2.0 issues their supported populations may be bringing them.

-Can you explain the difference between what trainings the Trainer will do and the trainings that the CC will handle?
+Can you explain the difference between what trainings the Trainer will do and the trainings that the Change Champions will handle?

 ENGAGE 2.0 Trainers will be responsible for delivering a 6-hour, in-person training for supervisors on how to more effectively coach team members for both performance and development, while Change Champions have been asked to deliver much shorter (30 – 60 minute) trainings.
 These shorter trainings should leverage existing ENGAGE 2.0 training materials (ex.
 ENGAGE Conversation Placemats, Evaluation and Upward Feedback Resource Guides, and Micro-Learning Modules) to address specific questions or issues being experienced by the Change Champion’s supported population.

-Can you explain more about how we can support each other (CC & Trainers)?
+Can you explain more about how we can support each other (Change Champions & Trainers)?

 Since coaching skills will be critical to the success of ENGAGE 2.0, we encourage Change Champions and Coaching Trainers in their Department/Division/Facility, to pair up to deliver abbreviated coaching training locally for team members.